 Sierra Watch wasn’t convinced and, working with the local Mountain Meadows Conservancy, challenged their development rights in court.
 As litigation was pending the financial crisis struck and the developers and investors turned on one another.

 The end result?
-No golf courses or subdivisions just mountains meadows and forests, and a new owner, Sierra Pacific Industries, who worked with Sierra Watch to formally scrap plans for all of that misguided developed.
+No golf courses or subdivisions just mountains meadows and forests, and a new owner, Sierra Pacific Industries, who worked with Sierra Watch to formally scrap plans for all of that misguided development.